 Message Exchange with Community Partners

-Customs, banks, Export Promotion Councils (EPCs) play as a major community partner of DGFT for message exchange.
-An effective message exchange system has been established with various community partners that are as follows.
+Customs, banks, and Export Promotion Councils (EPCs) play as a significant community partners of DGFT for message exchange.
+A compelling message exchange system has been established with various community partners, which are as follows.

 Message Exchange with Customs